perscamden/asylum_diary/README_2.md

 Esstenially detained at the Riga International Airport and robbed of hundreds of euros which was almost everything I had before letting me leave.
 Arrived in the UK and sensed the influence was still there.
 Hoped that they contacted the UK because they felt bad about what they did.
-No. The same repeated and got furthered in the UK.</pre>
+No. The same repeated and got furthered in the UK.
+Furthered health damages.
+Furthered insults.</pre>